sammwyy/ows/README.md

 **Danger level:** Low
 **Environment:** JSP, PHP, ASP and others Script based websites
 **Type of threat:** ACE (Arbitrary code execution)
-**Explanation:** When creating a system to upload files if we are not careful we can make the mistake of not filtering or validating the files uploaded to the server and for example uploading a software script that when entering through its url executes arbitrary code + odigo on the server (an example of this would be .php files that are script-run server-side when loaded by url)
+**Explanation:** When creating a system to upload files if we are not careful we can make the mistake of not filtering or validating the files uploaded to the server and for example uploading a software script that when entering through its url executes arbitrary code on the server (an example of this would be .php files that are script-run server-side when loaded by url)

 ### Dangerous HTML Embedded
 **Danger level:** Low